OddMagnet/Memory/README.md

 ## Free and open source
 Currently I'm planning to release this game for free in the App Store once I feel it's polished enough.

-There will be ingame ads since I personally dislike them, instead I'm opting for a donation model
+There won't be ingame ads since I personally dislike them, instead opting for a donation model (In-App purchases that only serve to donate)

 ## Features
 ### Initial